engelsystem/engelsystem-doc/content/admin/configuration.md

 ## Database Connection

-Make shure you enter the 4 parameters for the MySQL Connection:
+Make sure you enter the 4 parameters for the MySQL Connection:

 * `host`: Most often this is `localhost`, the db host to connect to
 * `database`: Name of the MySQL database